 3. Sip Suds at a San Diego Microbrewery

-Show up on your own and enjoy the atmosphere or go on an organized brewery crawl.
+Go as just the two of you and enjoy the atmosphere, or go on an organized brewery crawl.
 Some establishments have live music and food trucks, making your date night even more fun.
 Check my list of San Diego breweries if you’re not sure where to go.

 4. Go Wine Tasting in San Diego County or Temecula

 If you’re more inclined towards wine, one of the most romantic things to do in San Diego is to go wine tasting.
-Temecula is full of wineries, that you can spend a full day or two touring and sipping.
-(Two is better so that you can spend the night at a winery inn.)
+Temecula is full of wineries at which you can spend a full day or two touring and sipping.
+(Two days is better so that you can spend the night at a winery inn.)

-If you’re not up for a drive, you can find plenty in San Diego County.
-San Diego’s oldest winery, Bernardo Winery, has a wine tasting room, shops with hand-crafted items, spaces for special events, and a full restaurant named Cafe Merlot if you want a meal.
+If you’re not up for a drive, you can find plenty of options in San Diego County.
+San Diego’s oldest winery, Bernardo Winery, has a wine tasting room, shops with hand-crafted items, spaces for special events, and a full restaurant named The Kitchen if you want a meal.
 Couples who want to make a night of it can book into the nearby Rancho Bernardo Inn.